VeloxMundi/VeloxMundiDesktop/README.md

-# Velox Mundos
+# Velox Mundi
-Welcome to Velox Mundos (Quick Worlds).
+Welcome to Velox Mundi (Quick World).
 This application was designed to be a fast world-building tool to allow creators to quickly and easily build wiki pages for as many worlds as they want to build.

 ## Electron Application
 The primary application is an Electron app, which allows creators to write pages for anything related to their worlds.